netgroup-polito/un-orchestrator/README.md

 This module is only required to integrate the un-orchestrator with the upper layers of the Unify architecture.
 Instead, it is not needed when the un-orchestrator is controller through its native interface; in the case, the native NF-FG specification must be used.

+**WARNING:

+The virtualizer is deprecated; if you are interested in using it, you have to switch to the tag *virtualizer-working* through the following commands:

+    $ cd [un-orchestrator]
+    $ git checkout tags/virtualizer-working

 ## NFs
 This folder contains some examples of virtual network functions that are known to work on the UN.